RodrigoHolztrattner/Peon/README.md

 });
 ```

-Now the only this remaning to begin the execution is the **StartJob** method:
+Now the only remaning thing to begin the execution is the **StartJob** method:

 ```c++
 scheduler->StartJob(myJob);
 ```

-Now one of our worker threads will execute this code!
+Now the job was configured and one of our worker threads will execute this code!

 ### Wait for Job